harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 3. Restart the delegate to apply the changes.

-#### Why does variable setup as string is getting converted to a octl equivalent when passed to the manifest?
+#### Why does a variable of type string get converted to an octal equivalent when passed to the manifest?

 A variable that is of string type might be getting converted to octal equivalent when being passed to a kubernetes manifest.
 Example 020724 when passed through an variable gets passed as 8660.